Dates: October 25th 2020

 We give a substantial contribution from the race to the Crickhowell Volunteer Bureau.
 This organisation provide the Duke of Edinburgh’s Award Scheme for free for local students.
 Most schools these days only offer the D of E as a fee paying option.
 The CVB receive no external funding whatsoever and rely on fundraising and adult volunteers to sustain their programme.
 They do a brilliant job of introducing young people to the outdoors, volunteering and life skills.
 It positively impacts young people’s lives.
 Some of them will be helping to marshal the race.

 Make a weekend of it:

-There’s a great range of great accommodation in this beautiful area – below is some of the accommodation that Ruth knows and recommends:
+There’s a great range of great accommodation in this beautiful area – below is some that Ruth knows and recommends:

 The Star Bunkhouse (http://www.starbunkhouse.com) has great budget accommodation close to the event centre for one night stays.

 Rona has the immaculate ‘Quarry Man’s Cottage’ at Bwlch with a double room for one night: https://www.airbnb.co.uk/rooms/8407141.

 Hilary Davies has both a lovely double room with separate entrance: https://www.airbnb.co.uk/rooms/11617748 and a two bedroom holiday let: http://www.glanpant.com